Anurag-Negi28/contact_list/contribute.md

 # Contributing to contact_list

-Thank you for showing an interest in contributing to Novu!
+Thank you for showing an interest in contributing to contact_list!
 All kinds of contributions are valuable to us.
 In this guide, we will cover how you can quickly onboard and make your first contribution.

 ## Submitting an issue